flatcar-archive/flatcar-docs/os/booting-on-ecs.md

 # Running Flatcar Linux with AWS EC2 Container Service

 [Amazon EC2 Container Service (ECS)](http://aws.amazon.com/ecs/) is a container management service which provides a set of APIs for scheduling container workloads across EC2 clusters.
-It supports Container Linux with Docker containers.
+It supports Flatcar Linux with Docker containers.

-Your Container Linux machines communicate with ECS via an agent.
+Your Flatcar Linux machines communicate with ECS via an agent.
 The agent interacts with Docker to start new containers and gather information about running containers.

 ## Set up a new cluster

-When booting your [Container Linux Machines on EC2](booting-on-ec2.md), configure the ECS agent to be started via [Ignition][ignition-docs].
+When booting your [Flatcar Linux Machines on EC2](booting-on-ec2.md), configure the ECS agent to be started via [Ignition][ignition-docs].

 Be sure to change `ECS_CLUSTER` to the cluster name you've configured via the ECS CLI or leave it empty for the default.
 Here's a full config example: